-The Aquaprobe's sleeve and wiper should also be removed in order to reduce the Probe's thermal mass.
+The Aquaprobe's sleeve should also be removed in order to reduce the Probe's thermal mass.
 To calibrate the ISE electrode follow these steps:

-- 1. Remove the Probe Sleeve and the Wiper (see section 12.1).
+- 1. Remove the Probe Sleeve.
 Remove the storage cap from the pH electrode, wash the Probe in distilled water, dry the probe thoroughly then gently lower the Probe in to the warm 10ppm solution. - 2.
-Switch the Aquameter® on and stir the probe until the temperature and Ca2 readings are completely stable.
+Switch the Aquameter® and leave until the temperature and Ca2 readings are completely stable.
 A minimum of five minutes is recommended. - 3.
 Ensure the temperature of the solution is between 20°C and 40°C (68°F 104°F). - 4.
 Press the MENU key then select Calibration.
 The following screen will be displayed.